matyus/slack-export-browser/README.md

 `npm install`

-3. Run static server
+3. Run server

-`http-server`
+`npm start`

-4. Done
+4. Go!

 Then visit `http://localhost:8080/`

+## Todo:

+[] Will need to handle of ranges of days/dates for larger exports.